travis-ci/docs-travis-ci-com/user/open-source-repository-migration.md

 The following information will not be transferred to travis-ci.com when a repository is migrated.

 * Cron jobs configured for the repository
-* Previous build history - your builds at travis-ci.org will stay where they are for now and they will be migrated at a later time
+* Previous build history - your builds at travis-ci.org will stay where they are for now and they will be migrated at a later time (We're aiming for complete build histories to be migrated by January 2019)
 * Caches - they will be re-created automatically on the first build on travis-ci.com

 ### Are there any manual changes required?